 Note that this is specifically about cases where it's suggested (by way of Informed Ability, generally) that something should happen that would be very bad for the hero - but it tends to fall short as soon as he gets involved, for no given reason besides luck.

 Novice viewers will often confuse plot armor with more justified survival explanations.
 If Superman survives a bullet to the eye, that's just him using his powers.
 Superman is Nigh Invulnerable.
 If Indiana Jones does, that's plot armor.
 (Bonus points if he isn't even blinded.)

-Typically absent in episodes involving All The Myriad Ways, Time Travel, or any other guaranteed-Reset Button situation.
+Typically absent in episodes involving an Alternate Universe, Time Travel, or any other guaranteed-Reset Button situation.
 Suspended when the Hero Killer is present.

 Sub Tropes of this include:

 Compare Contractual Immortality (where the characters seem to die, but it's known that the actors haven't left the show) and Rule of Empathy (which may give Plot Armor to non-protagonist characters, even villains, provided they are sympathetic).

 For examples where important characters are just magnitudes stronger than the poor slobs who can't take even one hit, see Almost Lethal Weapons.

 Contrasts with Anyone Can Die, Plotline Death, Red Shirt (which is someone wearing a plot target).

 Done as straight as an arrow for both the four major protagonists and Xellos of Slayers, and the one time that they were thought to have died was a Disney Death.
 Also, any character that winds up allying with them for an extended period of time also survives, with the only exception being Ozel in Evolution-R.